putriimnida/nextflow-learning/README.md

-xThis repository documents my learning process with Nextflow
+This repository documents my learning process with Nextflow

 ## 📌 What is Nextflow?
 [Nextflow](https://www.nextflow.io/) is a **workflow automation tool** that makes it easy to run scalable and reproducible pipelines in **bioinformatics, genomics, and machine learning**.